SeanShubin/code-structure/README.md

         - Clojure invokes methods dynamically, so the class dependency won't show up as a class in the constant pool (CONSTANT_Class - 7)
         - However, the class name will still show up as a string, so we can get it as a string in the constant pool (CONSTANT_Utf8 - 1)
         - Reading the string constants instead of class constants will also catch instances of Class.forName, but only if the completed string exists in the constant pool, it will not be able to detect it in cases where the string is constructed at runtime.

+## Command Line

+`java -jar $HOME/.m2/repository/com/seanshubin/code/structure/code-structure-console/1.0.0-SNAPSHOT/code-structure-console-1.0.0-SNAPSHOT.jar`

+First parameter is the base name for your configuration file.
+Default is "code-structure", which will result in a configuration file named "code-structure-config.json"

 ## Maven Plugin Configuration